shreyasnagaraja/Crunch/hadoop/README.md

 In this dialog box find the `mapreduce-101/hadoop` directory.
 This should show that it will import a project called `hadoop-map-reduce-101`.
 Select `Finish` to import the project.

-Although we imported the project Eclipse will not be able to find all of our dependencies so we need to tell it where to find our local Maven repo.
-Select the `hadoop-map-reduce-101` project and go to `Project -> Properties`.
-From there select `Java Build Path -> Add Variable`.
-In this box select `Configure Variables -> New`.
-The name of the variable is `M2_REPO` and the value should be `/home/training/.m2/repository`.
-Once you have added this variable Eclipse will ask if you want to rebuild so click `Yes`.

-Your environment should now be setup.

 ### Look Over the Implementation

 Now lets start by taking a look at the implementation of this job.
 The code contains numerous comments which should